Kurt212/zapp/docs/perfomance_tips.md

 ### The best case

-If I follow all the tuning performance hints, then I would set up a separate server with a lot of fast RAM for good caching and several independent SSD drives to split data over them.
+If I follow all the tuning performance tips, then I would set up a separate server with a lot of fast RAM for good caching and several independent SSD drives to split data over them.
 I would disable WAL feature.
 And I would make the sync process run not too often.
 My data length would be small enough.

 ### The worst case